On the Diversity-Multiplexing Tradeoff of Unconstrained Multiple-Access Channels: Proof of Lemma

 For $M-\frac{1}{K}\le r\le M$ both $d^{\ast,\lf(FC\ri)}_{M,N} \lf(r\ri)$ and $d^{\ast,\lf(FC\ri)}_{K\cdot M,N} \lf(K\cdot r\ri)$ are on the last straight line of the piecewise linear functions.
 By simply assigning $N= \lf(K+1\ri)M-1$ we get for $M-\frac{1}{K}\le r\le M$

 From \eqref{eq:FCDMTBOUNDForGreater}-\eqref{eq:FCDMTBOUNDForEqual} we get for $N\ge \lf(K+1\ri)M-1$ and $0\le r\le M$ that

 So far we have proved the relation between the contracted optimal DMT of finite constellations with different number of users pulled together.
-Next we wish to use it in order to prove the relation between $d^{\ast,i\cdot D}_{i\cdot M,N} \lf(i\cdot r\ri)$ for $1\le i\le K$.
-In \cite[Corollary 2]{YonaFederICOptimalDMT} it was shown that for $0< D\le \min \lf(M,N\ri)$
+We now use it in order to prove the relation between $d^{\ast,i\cdot D}_{i\cdot M,N} \lf(i\cdot r\ri)$ for $1\le i\le K$.
+In Corollary \ref{prop:RelationBedDandFCd} it was shown that for $0< D\le \min \lf(M,N\ri)$

 On the other hand from Corollary \ref{prop:ICP2pDMTAnchorPoints} we can see that